 Although King Evelthon of Salamis was the first to mint coins in Cyprus, a couple of decades (?) later, at the start of the Classical period, most of the other Kingdoms of Cyprus issued coins, following his lead.
 Coins have been attributed with certainty to the kings of Salamis, Kition, Amathous, Paphos, Marion, Soloi and Lapethos, while unidentified ones may have come from Kourion or other kingdoms.
 The earliest coins minted by Paphos were from around 480 BC.

-All the kingdoms used the Babylonian/Lydian weights and a Stater (Greek name) or Double Siglos (Persian)was always just over 11gm.
+All the kingdoms used the Babylonian/Lydian weights and a Stater (Greek name) or Double Siglos (Persian name) was just over 11gm.
 A Persan silos is normally between 5.4-5,6gm.
-My coin is fromabout 460 BC from Paphos.
+My coin is from about 460 BC from Paphos.
 Later in the reign of Evagoras I (411-373 BC) the minting of gold coins started in Cyprus.

 "AR Stater.
 Aristo[...], mid-5th century BC.
 Bull standing to left, winged solar disk above; Cypriot letters below, [ankh in front], Cypriot letters on flank of bull".
 On reverse side: "Eagle flying to left within incuse square.
 BMC 40 (same rev. die); (Traité 1312.).
 Weight 11.26g, 22mm, 7h."
 Good Very Fine.
 Extremely Rare".
 The Eagle is better preserved than bull on the inverse side.